Gilbertson Davis LLP Arbitration Chambers

 David Alderson, LL.B., LL.M, Q.Arb – Condo Dispute Arbitrator

 David has been accredited by the ADR Institute as Canada as a Qualified Arbitrator (Q.Arb).
-He accepts appointments as a commercial arbitrator, including as condominium dispute arbitrator, at reasonable hourly rates (from $350.00 per hour, plus facilities and applicable taxes) and with good availability.
+He accepts appointments as a commercial arbitrator, including as condominium dispute arbitrator, at competitive hourly rates, plus facilities and applicable taxes and with good availability.

 The Ontario Superior Court of Justice has appointed David in commercial (including condominium) arbitration matters.